 Brain Cancer

-More than 9,000 people in the UK are diagnosed with primary brain tumours annually, of which half are cancerous.
+More than 12,000 people in the UK are diagnosed with primary brain tumours annually, of which half are cancerous.
+Many others are diagnosed with a secondary brain tumour.

 Although they can be found in people of any age, including children, they are more common in older adults.
 Many others are diagnosed with secondary brain tumours.